apache/fluo-muchos/README.md

 * `vnet` to provide the name of the VNET that your cluster nodes should use.
 A new VNET with this name will be created if it doesn't already exist
 * `subnet` to provide a name for the subnet within which the cluster resources will be deployed
+* `use_multiple_vmss` allows you to configure VMs with different CPU, memory, disks for leaders and workers.
+To know more about this feature, please follow the [doc](docs/azure-multiple-vmss.md).
 * `azure_image_reference` allows you to specify the CentOS image SKU in the format as shown below.
 To configure CentOS 8.x, please follow [these steps](docs/azure-image-reference.md).
   ```bash